TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Bootloader/README.md

 The *COM port* that surfaced in *Device Manager* once you connected a *development board* to an *USB port* of your computer can be used to *communicate* with the microcontroller.

 That's important because you need a way to tell the *microcontroller* what it should do for you.
-You need a way to *upload new firmware* to it.
+You need i.e. a way to *upload new firmware* to it.

 Such firmware uploads are done by the *boot loader*: a special software inside of every microcontroller that acts like its *Service Interface*.

+> [!TIP]
+> If your microcontroller already comes with the *firmware* in place that you want to use then you *could* skip this section. *NodeMCU development boards* for example *always* come with a *bundled firmware* that lets you program the microcontroller using *LUA scripts*.
+If this is really what you want to do, then you *do not need to touch the boot loader*.
+Most likely, though, eventually you *will need* to upload new firmware (and only if you want to *update* your current firmware with a new version).
+Understanding the *boot loader* is essential.

 ## Overview
 Every *microcontroller* has built-in code: the *boot loader*.
 This code is safely put aside in a *ROM* (as in *ESP32* microcontrollers) or resides in a protected area of the *flash memory* (as with most *Arduino* boards) until you need it.